openedx/edx-documentation/en_us/shared/subsections/content_experiments/content_experiments_overview.rst

 .. important::

-  If your course has multiple experiments, it is critical that you decide up front if the experiments share the same groups of students or if each experiment has its own unique grouping.
+  If your course has multiple experiments, it is critical that you decide in advance if the experiments share the same groups of students or if each experiment has its own unique grouping.
 If two experiments share the same grouping, then any student that is in Group A for the first experiment will also be in Group A for the second one.
 If you want the experiments to be